 The first type of resistance comes from mutations either in or near the pocket where ATP binds to the ALK protein.
 Such mutations block crizotinib’s ability to bind to the protein while still allowing ATP—the fuel molecule—to interact with ALK.
 The other type of resistance arises when crizotinib continues to block the site where ATP normally binds, but mutations occur elsewhere in the protein that allow ATP to give it energy at an alternative location.

 One further area of positive development is in a type of non-Hodgkin’s lymphoma called anaplastic large cell lymphoma (ALCL), from which the gene name ALK is derived.
-Only about I6o adults and I20 children are diagnosed with ALCL in the US each year.
-When the gene coding for ALK was first discovered, it was by a group at St Jude Children’s Research Hospital in Memphis, Tennessee, focusing not on lung cancer, but rather ALCL.
-A chemotherapy combination that goes by the acronym “CI-IOP” is effective in treating these ALK positive anaplastic large-cell lymphomas; 5-year survival rates are about 70 to 80 percent, so targeted drugs have not yet been widely applied to such lymphomas, because it isn’t clear they would work better than more conventional chemotherapy.
+Only about 160 adults and 120 children are diagnosed with ALCL in the U.S. each year.
+When the gene coding for ALK was first discovered, it was by a group at St. Jude Children’s Research Hospital in Memphis, Tennessee, focusing not on lung cancer, but rather ALCL.
+A chemotherapy combination that goes by the acronym “CHOP” is effective in treating these ALK-positive anaplastic large cell lymphomas; five-year survival rates are about 70 to 80 percent, so targeted drugs have not yet been widely applied to such lymphomas, because it isn’t clear they would work better than more conventional chemotherapy.

 Many of the drugs targeting ALK are, broadly speaking, chemically similar.
 The trick is in getting them through clinical trials and seeing how small differences in chemistry might lead to bigger differences in their ability to fight cancer.
 One of the challenges of clinical trials is recruiting patients; many trials fail to get off the ground because they cannot find even a single eligible patient, while cancer patients may not know of trials that target the particular oncogenes they carry.
 By participating in the clinical trial exchange, it may be possible to overcome this gap.